elastisys/compliantkubernetes-apps/migration/v0.18.x-v0.19.x/upgrade-apps.md

     By default it will configure OpenSearch using the subdomain `opensearch` on `ops.${DOMAIN}`, OpenSearch Dashboards using the subdomain `opensearch` on `${DOMAIN}`, and the snapshot repository using the bucket `${ENVIRONMENT_NAME}-opensearch`.
     **These must be prepared for the migration.**
+    The bucket is not needed if snapshots are disabled.

 1. Update apps configuration: